romgar/presentations/factory_boy/factory_boy.md

 ---

-How to switch to factory_boy ?
+# How to switch to factory_boy ?

-- Not switch directly all your tests
+Not switch directly all your tests
-- Begin to create new factories on your new tests, in a separate file for example:
+Begin to create new factories on your new tests, in a separate file for example

+    !python
     .
     +-- manage.py
     +-- settings